School of Architecture and Planning

 Global Projects

-One of MIT's founding principles is the belief that professional competence is best fostered by focusing teaching and research on real problems in the real world.
-Accordingly, a central aspect of our teaching and research is our ongoing participation in global initiatives—many of them collaborative undertakings among our six divisions, with other divisions of MIT, and with public and private institutions in the United States and abroad.
+One of MIT's core principles is the belief that professional competence is fostered by focusing attention on pressing global issues.
+A central aspect of teaching and research at SA+P involves participation in collaborative undertakings among our departments, labs, centers, and institutes; with other units of MIT; and with public and private institutions in the United States and abroad.

 History